StellaWangGitHub/Optimal-Locations-of-Disaster-Support-Centres-/README.md

 The goal of this project is to determine the optimal locations of disaster support centres in Vancouver in order to maximize the assistance to the affected community.

-Please see the report for more details.
+Please see the report(FinalReport_Super.pdf) for more details.